IgniteUI/igniteui-docfx/en/components/drag_drop.md

 <div igxDrop [dropStrategy]="insertStrategy"></div>
 ```

-By default the [`igxDrop`]({environment:angularApiUrl}/classes/igxdropdirective.html) directive doesn't apply any logic for the dragged element that's why you need to configure the [`dropStrategy`]({environment:angularApiUrl}/classes/igxdropdirective.html#dropstrategy).
+By default, the [`igxDrop`]({environment:angularApiUrl}/classes/igxdropdirective.html) directive doesn't apply any logic for modifying the dragged element position in the DOM.
+That's why you need to specify a [`dropStrategy`]({environment:angularApiUrl}/classes/igxdropdirective.html#dropstrategy) or apply custom logic.
 Drop strategies are discussed in the next section.

 #### Drop Strategies

 The `igxDrop` comes with 4 drop strategies which are: `Default`, `Prepend`, `Insert` and `Append`:

-* The `Default` strategy does not perform any action when an element is dropped onto an `igxDrop` element and is implemented as a class named [`IgxDefaultDropStrategy`]({environment:angularApiUrl}/classes/igxdefaultdropstrategy.html).
+* `Default` - does not perform any action when an element is dropped onto an `igxDrop` element and is implemented as a class named [`IgxDefaultDropStrategy`]({environment:angularApiUrl}/classes/igxdefaultdropstrategy.html).

-* The `Append` strategy inserts the dropped element as a last child  and is implemented as a class named [`IgxAppendDropStrategy`]({environment:angularApiUrl}/classes/igxappenddropstrategy.html).
+* `Append` - always inserts the dropped element as a last child  and is implemented as a class named [`IgxAppendDropStrategy`]({environment:angularApiUrl}/classes/igxappenddropstrategy.html).

-* The `Prepend` strategy inserts the dropped element as first child and is implemented as a class named [`IgxPrependDropStrategy`]({environment:angularApiUrl}/classes/igxprependdropstrategy.html).
+* `Prepend` - always inserts the dropped element as first child and is implemented as a class named [`IgxPrependDropStrategy`]({environment:angularApiUrl}/classes/igxprependdropstrategy.html).

-* The `Insert` strategy inserts the dragged element at the dropped position.
-If there is a child under the element when it was dropped, the `igxDrag` instanced element will be inserted at that child's index.
+* `Insert` - inserts the dragged element at last position.
+If there is a child under the element when it was dropped though, the `igxDrag` instanced element will be inserted at that child's position and the other children will be shifted.
 It is implemented as a class named [`IgxInsertDropStrategy`]({environment:angularApiUrl}/classes/igxinsertdropstrategy.html).

 The way a strategy can be applied is by setting the `dropStrategy` input to one of the listed classes above.
-The value provided has to be e type and not an instance, since the `igxDrop` has to create the instance itself.
+The value provided has to be a type and not an instance, since the `igxDrop` needs to create and manage the instance itself.

 ##### Example